mcvollberg/github.io/_pages/research.md

 ## Publications

+Dashti, D., & **Vollberg, M. C.**  (in preparation). .

+Marks, J., & **Vollberg, M. C.**  Mapping the psychophysics of affect in Large Language Models (in preparation).

+Dashti, D., & Hare, T.A., & **Vollberg, M. C.**  (submitted).
+People form and use inferences based purely on others’ simple affective responses to outcomes.

 **Vollberg, M. C.**, & Gross, J. Selfish and prosocial individuals both distort their actions' impact, but selfish distortions can be more contagious.
 *Under revision.*